New to the Charity Sector

 There are lots of online resources.
 Please check out the National Council for Voluntary Organisations (NCVO).
 NCVO also runs courses covering a range of subjects.
 Even if you are well qualified it might be worth gaining a voluntary sector qualification.

 The salaries in charities are as broad as the career path you choose and fairly competitive with the private sector, except at a senior level.
 Salaries ranging from £30,000 to £60,000 for management positions are common.
-Job satisfaction is one of the driving forces why so many people choose to work in the sector.
+Job satisfaction is one of the driving forces why so many people choose to work in the sector, not the financial gain.
+But remember, if you live in London and aspire to own your own property there are wealth ceilings that you may not have in your current private sector job.
 However, remember every charity is different.
 So as always, make sure you do your research.
 Check their accounts and ask questions.
 Carrying out due diligence is always worth doing.

 Most employers are interested in your recent successes.
 What changes have you made within your role and the wider organisation.
 How did you perform against your targets and what legacy are you leaving behind.